 - Preheat the oven to 350°F (177°C), and line a standard cupcake pan with paper liners.
 Line a second pan with 3 paper liners, this recipe makes about 15 cupcakes.

-- In a large mixing bowl, add flour, sugar, baking powder, baking soda, salt and nutmeg.
-Whisk to combine.
+- In a large bowl, add the flour, baking powder, baking soda, salt and nutmeg and whisk to combine.
+Set aside.

-- Remove the cupcakes and transfer to a wire rack to cool completely before decorating.
+- Remove cupcakes from oven and allow to cool in pans for about 5 minutes, then transfer to a cooling rack to cool completely.

 For the Eggnog Buttercream: